YinHK-gameDev/unity-learn/unity services/Unity Environments/README.md

 ## Unity Environments
-Environments are logical partitions for Unity Game Services that contain data associated with your project.
+Environments are **logical partitions for Unity Game Services that contain data associated with your project**.
 Examples can include game code using Cloud Code, or game configurations using Remote Config.

 -   Environments are isolated.
 This means that if you change data in one environment, data in other environments is not affected.